 The Campaign Bloc

-Start matched in the lowest of the huge pockets, avoiding feet on the block below the roof.
+Start matched in the lowest of the huge pockets, with feet on the back wall.
 Crank up and right to more huge holds and a more tricky top out.
 A dyne variant is al possible at about the same grade.

 2) Smear Campaign *** V7

-Start with left hand on the slopey rail and right on a crimp up and right.
+Start with left hand on the slopey rail and right on a crimp high up to the right.
 Slap for the top.
 One move of shear desperation.
 If you find this easy, try extending the problem from the start of Smear Campaign to gain an extra move of utter desperation (Note: this variant hasn’t been sent yet).

 4) Beached Lightyear ** Ungradable!

 This is one to test your slam dunk / ninja warrior ability!
 Take a good run up, plant a foot on the wall and then leap for the top of the bloc.
 Mantle to finish.